- ½ hour private$50

 *Lesson packages must be completed within 60 days of 1st lesson.

 Look for our Polo 101 classes held prior to every season.

-Tickets available online or here inside the polo pavilion at The Final Chukker, our newest box office location, or at any of The Villages Box Office locations.
+Tickets available online or here inside The Villages Polo Club main office, or at any of The Villages Box Office locations.

 Join our Booster Club!

 The length of the game is divided into six Chukkers (periods), seven and a half minutes each.
 The field is 300 yards long and 160 yards wide.
 On the end line at each end are goal posts, twenty four feet apart.
 Points are scored by hitting the ball between the posts.
 Each time a goal is scored the teams change direction of play.
 It is legal to “hook” the hitter’s mallet.
 It is also legal to ride your horse alongside another horse and push them aside in order to gain possession of the ball.
 That is called a ‘ride off’ and must be done shoulder to shoulder and at relatively the same speed.
 In between chukkers there is a four-minute break for players to change ponies.
 After three chukkers there is a ten-minute “half time.”
 With time-outs for penalties and the like, a typical match lasts one-and-a-half hours.